proteanhq/protean/docs/user/composing-a-domain.rst

         return app

 Of note is the activation of the domain with the help of ``@app.before_request`` decorator above - this is ``Flask``-specific.
-Refer to :ref:`plugin-api` section to understand how to accomplish this for other frameworks.
+Refer to :ref:`adapter-api` section to understand how to accomplish this for other frameworks.